This is a pre-order for a lovely design by Merike Saarniit + your choice between two brand-new colorways by The Unique Sheep, dyed in special yarns!

 This is really a beautiful piece!

-We cannot at this time get our Luna yarn which had been our original yarn as described on this web page earlier.
-Instead the yarn will be Verve, a 100% superwash merino that takes dyes beautifully.
+The other yarn choice will be Verve, a 100% superwash merino that takes dyes beautifully.
 The result is vibrant and quite striking indeed and feels marvelous.

-Each kit will consist of 12 mini-skeins dyed in the colorway you choose, each being one ounce for a total yardage close to 1,300.
+Both Verve and Luna will be dyed into 12 mini-skeins dyed in the colorway you choose, for a total yardage close to 1,300.

 We are offering two beautiful new colorways developed by Kelly especially for this shawl.